tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 08/31/2022

 Hi.
 It's been so long that I need to start again.
 I had been working on my React Nanodegree since April.
 I feel like I forgot how to code using HTML, CSS, and JS, especially the positioning and sizing.
+I think I need to place the margin and padding in the style sheet instead of relying on the Bootstrap measurements.

 ### 09/03/2022